Early Childhood Education Technology

 Program Accreditation

-The AAS in Early Childhood Education Technology program at Central Ohio Technical College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children.
+The AAS in Early Childhood Education Technology Program at COTC is proudly accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children (NAEYC).
 The current accreditation term runs from July 2024 through December 2026.

 Number of Program Completers